iRazvan2745/beacon/README.md

-Backrest ui sucks, so i made this
+Backrest ui sucks and duplicati isnt free, so i made this